Jack Hardy (singer-songwriter): Career

-Although more popular in Europe than in his native America for much of his career, the end of the 20th century brought a reignited interest in his music on his native shores.
-Throughout, he toured tirelessly on both sides of the Atlantic.
+Although more popular in Europe than in his native United States for much of his career, the end of the 20th century brought a reignited interest in his music on his native shores.
+Throughout, he toured on both sides of the Atlantic.
 Hardy was a lyrical writer; his songs were political, although usually subtly so.
 His music was often tinged with a Celtic flavor, although his last few albums took on more of a country & western style.
 Both budget-conscious and disdainful of self-important artistic egos, Hardy recorded all of his albums (almost 15 of them, in a 40-year career) in the same manner: by rehearsing a small band and then recording the entire album "live to tape" in a period of 48 hours or less.
 In the last few years of his life, Hardy toured with long-time friend and fellow songwriter David Massengill as a duo called the Folk Brothers.